yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Why It Matters:

-Consistency helps AI systems connect fragmented signals into a unified entity.
+Consistency helps AI systems connect multiple signals into a single entity.

-Positive Finding:

-Your brand demonstrates strong cross-platform consistency.

-Negative Finding:

-Your brand identity may appear fragmented across digital channels.

 ---